It is well known that the weather makes a difference to the roasting process. The change of seasons. A clear sunny day versus rainy weather.

 I will not claim that I got hold of all factors affecting your roasting.
 But here I can mention some of the factors:

 At first you should think that the temperature was the only factor.
-It takes more energy to heat your beans in colder weather – the surroundings are colder and the air sucked into the roaster during the process is colder.
+If the surroundings are colder and the air sucked into the roaster during it takes more energy to heat up your beans

 Also, what temperature do your beans have before roasting ?
 Does your bean storage change in temperature ?

 If your beans are 25°C and you heat them up to 200°C in 8-9 minutes, that is an average of 20°C per minute.
 If your beans instead is only 5°C, then there is a 20°C more “road” to heat up till 200°C – so that will take an extra minute to reach.